BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 She knows that her values are not God-given.
 She has doubts, and that is all right.
 She can pursue her striving for self-realization.
-Thus Rorty relocates the impulse toward self-creation---which he takes seriously and regards as important, and which he sees embodied in Nietzsche, Proust, Heidegger, and Derrida---into the private realm.
+Thus Rorty relocates the impulse toward self-creation---which he takes seriously and regards it as important, and which he sees embodied in Nietzsche, Proust, Heidegger, and Derrida---into the private realm.

 >But for Proust and Nietzsche, there is nothing more powerful or important than self-redescription.
 They are not trying to overcome time and chance but to use them. -- {% cite rorty:1989 %}